Probability density of quantum expectation values: Conclusions

 \section{Conclusions}

 In this paper we considered the quantum expectation value of an operator $A$ with respect to a pure state $|\psi\rangle$.
 We computed exactly the probability density of the expectation value when $|\psi\rangle$ is drawn from the space of pure states according to the unique (Haar-induced) unitarily invariant measure.
 Generically, the resulting probability distribution is a compactly supported, piecewise polynomial function.
 We used the exact result to test the tightness of the concentration bounds obtained by Levy's lemma for a couple of particular cases, namely for $A$ one-dimensional projector and for $A=\hat{N}$ the number operator.
 Levy's lemma reproduced a qualitatively correct scaling behavior with the dimension of the Hilbert, although with very small pre-factor as compared to the exact ones.
 The quadratic scaling with the error $\epsilon$ predicted by Levy's lemma was seen to reduce to linear scaling for sufficiently small $\epsilon$ in the cases studied.
 We have also noticed that quantum expectation of $A$ can be regarded as a linear combination of random variables that decouple in the limit of large Hilbert space dimension.
 Here we limited ourselves to discuss a couple of examples of quantum operators whose expectation value fulfill a central limit type of result in such a limit i.e., a properly rescaled expectation becomes normally distributed.
+We have also applied some of our results to study the size of fluctuations and the extensivity of thermodynamic functions of an alternative approach to equilibrium developed in \citep{brody_quantum_1998,brody_microcanonical_2005} that goes under the name of {}``quantum microcanonical equilibrium''.